glamrock/cryptocat/README.md

 ## Experimental Status
 [![Build Status](https://secure.travis-ci.org/cryptocat/cryptocat.png?branch=master)](http://travis-ci.org/cryptocat/cryptocat)
+**Git repository branches are in-development, nightly builds!** They may not work at all.
+For stable usable builds, check the [releases](https://github.com/cryptocat/cryptocat/releases) section.

 Cryptocat is still under development.
 Only use it for experimentation!
 We've had quite a few serious bugs in the past couple of years.
 [Reports are available on our blog](https://blog.crypto.cat/category/security/).